Xanahol/Aniloader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Aniloader

-As a frequent Anime-watcher and Series-Collector, who wants to stay up to Date with the newest releases in an hourly fashion, I had to find a solution to the constant *"Downloading all Episodes released that day in the evening".* So I automated it.
+As a frequent Anime-watcher and Series-Collector, who wants to stay up to date with the newest releases in an hourly fashion, I had to find a solution to the constant *"Downloading all Episodes released that day in the evening".* So I automated it.
-I really hope that this Programm can lighten your day, even if just by a bit.
+I hope that this Programm can lighten your day, even if just by a bit.

 Here's why:
-* Your time to browse the **NEW** Anime of the day and downloading every single Episodes manually can be used for much more important activities.
+* Your time to browse the **NEW** Anime of the day and downloading every single Episode manually can be used for much more important activities.
 Like watching more Anime!
-* You shouldn't have to organizing your entire library manually just so Daddy-Plex is happy.
-It's a hassel.
+* You shouldn't have to organize your entire library manually just so Daddy-Plex is happy.
+It's a hassle.
 Let Aniloader take care of it for you.
 * You should just be able to enjoy the latest Anime right when it comes out.
 Let Aniloader do the delivery :mailbox_with_mail:

 Of course, this is only one of the possible functions.
-So you can expect me to be adding more features in the near future.
+So you can expect me to be adding more features soon.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 ### Built With